islipnot/VacKit/README.md

 # VacLogger

+If you found this off unknowncheats, I'd appreciate telling me about any bugs in dms!

 This VAC logger must be injected into `steam.exe` (steam must have admin) before any game is launched.
 It will log every call to `ReadProcessMemory`, `CreateFileW`, `OpenFileMappingW`, and `WideCharToMultiByte`.
 More importantly though, it hooks steam's call to `_runfunc@20`.
 When runfunc is called, it will use pattern scanning to detect which module it is in.
 It will then hook